August 2006 Tokyo blackout: Cause

-A crane ship owned by Mikuniya Construction sailed through the river with its boom raised and severed a major power transmission line on the former Edo River.
-The location of the site is near Tokyo Disney Resort.

-According to investigations by Chiba Prefectural Police Urayasu Station and other sources, the 33-meter-long boom of a jib crane mounted on a crane ship (legally defined as a mobile crane) owned by Mikuniya Construction was designed to begin work immediately after arriving at the dredging site.
-As it was raised (raised) while being towed, it came into contact with a 275,000 volt (275 kV) power transmission line that crossed 16 meters above the water surface of the former Edogawa River, causing arcing and melting and melting.
+According to investigations by Chiba Prefectural Police in the Urayasu Police Station, the 33-meter-long boom of a jib crane mounted on a crane ship (legally defined as a mobile crane) owned by Mikuniya Construction was designed to begin work immediately after arriving at a dredging site near Tokyo Disney Resort.
+As it was raised while being towed, it came into contact with a 275,000 volt (275 kV) power transmission line that crossed 16 meters above the water surface of the former Edo River, causing arcing and melting.

-The damaged and fused power transmission lines are the Koto Line, which connects the Shinkeiyo Substation in Funabashi City, Chiba Prefecture, the Koto Substation in Koto Ward, Tokyo, and the Eda Substation in Aoba Ward, Yokohama City.
-As a result of this accident, both the main line and the backup line were damaged in the 275,000-volt special high-voltage power transmission line, and approximately 974,000 households in 14 wards and 1 city of Tokyo were affected from 7:38 a.m., approximately 220,000 households in Yokohama City and Kawasaki City, Kanagawa Prefecture, and approximately 197,000 households in Urayasu City and Ichikawa City, Chiba Prefecture, for a total of approximately 1.39 million households.
+The damaged and fused power transmission lines were a part of the Koto Line, which connects the Shinkeiyo Substation in Funabashi City, Chiba Prefecture, the Koto Substation in Koto Ward, Tokyo, and the Eda Substation in Aoba Ward, Yokohama City.
+As a result of this accident, both the main line and the backup line were damaged in the 275,000-volt special high-voltage power transmission line.

 Impact

 Government structures

-At 8:30 a.m., the Japanese government set up a report at the Prime Minister's Office Crisis Management Center.
-Chief Cabinet Secretary Shinzo Abe instructed the relevant ministries and agencies to investigate the cause, and the Nuclear and Industrial Safety Agency of the Ministry of Economy, Trade and Industry instructed the Tokyo Electric Power Company to investigate and report on the cause and scope of the impact, in accordance with the Electricity Business Act.
+At 8:30 a.m., the Japanese government held an internal briefing at the Prime Minister's Office Crisis Management Center.
+Chief Cabinet Secretary Shinzo Abe instructed the relevant ministries and agencies to investigate the cause.
+Meanwhile, the Nuclear and Industrial Safety Agency of the Ministry of Economy, Trade and Industry instructed the Tokyo Electric Power Company to investigate and report on the cause and scope of the impact, in accordance with the Electricity Business Act.

+Households affected

+The outage affected 974,000 households in the wards of Tokyo, 220,000 households in the northern part of Yokohama city and the western part Kawasaki city of the Kanagawa Prefecture, and 197,000 homes in parts of Urayasu and Ichikawa City in Chiba Prefecture, for a total of approximately 1,391,000 homes.

+This was the second largest power outage, by number of households affected, in Japanese history, after the 2.8 million households that were affected during the major power outage in the Tokyo metropolitan area in July 1987.
+It was the fourth largest power outage ever in terms of electricity consumption.